WolframResearch/WolframClientForPython/docs/public_api.rst

 Serialized output can be imported in a kernel using :wl:`BinaryDeserialize`.

-Supported types
+Supported Types
 ---------------

-Built-in data types
+Built-in Data Types
 ^^^^^^^^^^^^^^^^^^^

 Built-in data structures are all supported: :class:`list`, :class:`set`, :class:`frozenset`, :class:`dict`.